Search ImagingPixel for Images by Camera or Lens

 Half-frame images are normally captured, as in the case of the Olympus Pen EE-3, in the vertical orientation, or portrait format.
 The image size, at 18x24mm, is half of the full-frame image size, equal to an image aspect ratio of 3:4.

-The size of the half-frame, incidentally, is almost equal to the ASP-C sensor size of digital cameras, orientated horizontally.
+The size of the half-frame, incidentally, is almost equal to the APS-C sensor size of digital cameras, oriented horizontally.

 Fun On The Run

-With a half-frame camera, you will have access to 72 shots on a standard roll of 36 exposure 35mm film.
-Whilst the tradition of using a film camera is to shoot each frame individually, half-frame camera users do have the luxury of these extra shots and many have gone beyond this norm with creatives in the likes of paired shots, and diptychs, triptychs, pseudo-panoramic multi-frames, or even turnarounds.
+With a half-frame camera, you will have access to 72 shots on a standard roll of 36-exposure 35mm film.
+Whilst the tradition of using a film camera is to shoot each frame individually, half-frame camera users do have the luxury of these extra shots, and many have gone beyond this norm with creatives in the likes of paired shots, diptychs, triptychs, pseudo-panoramic multi-frames, or even turnarounds.

 Olympus Pen EE-3 Front Oblique

 The point-and-shoot Olympus Pen EE-3 is easy, fun, and a delight to use.
-What may strike you most, besides its compact size and solid construction, was the crisp and sharp shutter actuation which relays the feel that the camera is still working, despite its age, in perfect condition.
+What may strike you most, besides its compact size and solid construction, is the crisp and sharp shutter actuation, which relays the feel that the camera is still working, despite its age, in perfect condition.

 Highly recommended!